atsign-foundation/at_server/CONTRIBUTING.md

    # explain tests here
    ```

-1. Open a new Pull Request to the main repository using your `master` branch
+1. Open a new Pull Request to the main repository using your `trunk` branch